Environmental Impact and Carbon Footprint Reduction

 Environmental Management and Energy Conservation

-The Bank ensures systematic environmental and energy management to prevent and mitigate environmental impacts from our operations.
-On top of our environmental and energy conservation policy, we have adopted international standard ISO 14001:2015 for our environmental management and energy conservation practices.
-The standard covers planning, setting targets and operating plans, assessing environmental risks and impacts, monitoring performance, determining corrective measures, and developing data management tools for energy consumption, resource utilization, and organization-wide greenhouse gas emissions.
-At the same time, we also raise awareness among employees at all levels about environmental management, energy conservation, reduction of energy consumption, and reduction of the organization’s carbon footprint and promote their participation in various environmental and energy conservation efforts and activities of the Bank.
+The Bank ensures systematic environmental management and energy conservation to prevent and mitigate environmental impacts from its operations by adopting international standard ISO 14001: 2015 for its environmental management and energy conservation practices.
+The standard covers planning, setting targets and operating plans, assessing environmental risks and impacts, monitoring performance and determining corrective measures.
+At the same time, we also raise awareness among employees on the matter to prevent or mitigate potential environmental impacts from the Bank’s operations.

-Environment and Energy Conservation Team is responsible for ensuring effective environmental management and energy consumption of buildings, reviewing the environment and energy conservation policy, setting targets and issuing environment and energy conservation measures, launching and driving initiatives or related activities to achieve the established targets.
-The team also oversees, audits and evaluates performance as well as organizing different knowledge-sharing activities.
+Environment and Energy Conservation Team is responsible for ensuring effective environmental management and energy consumption of buildings, reviewing the environment and energy conservation policy, setting environment and energy conservation targets and measures, launching and driving initiatives or related activities to achieve the established targets.
+The team also monitors, audits and evaluates performance as well as organizes different knowledge-sharing activities.

-The Bualuang Save the Earth: 3R+ Project Working Group is responsible for overseeing the implementation of the integrated waste management project to achieve the goals, setting operational plans, coordinating within the Bank to drive the implementation according to the plan, as well as monitoring the project results.
+The Bualuang Save the Earth: 3R+ Project Working Group is responsible for overseeing the implementation of the integrated waste management project to achieve the goals, setting operational plans, coordinating within the Bank to drive the implementation, as well as monitoring the project results.

 Performance Highlights

-The Bank is committed to carrying out our environment and energy conservation activities under our flagship Bualuang Save the Earth program that consists of several campaigns and activities with shared objectives to help reduce energy and resource utilization, minimize and sort waste systematically, reduce our carbon footprint and raise awareness of and provide education on environmental and energy conservation.
-At the same time, we promote participation of employees in different projects and initiatives to build their environmentally-responsible mindset and apply the knowledge gained both at work and at home.
+We carry out environment and energy conservation activities under our flagship Bualuang Save the Earth program that consists of various campaigns and programs, both internal and CSR activities, with shared objectives to help reduce energy and resource utilization, minimize and sort waste systematically, reduce our carbon footprint across the organization and raise awareness of and provide education on environmental and energy conservation.
+At the same time, we promote participation of all employees in different projects and activities to build their environmentally-responsible mindset, apply the knowledge and practices at home and share their knowledge with their family and friends.

-1. Adjustment of Equipment to Enhance Energy Efficiency and Reduce Resource Utilization
+1. Adjustment of Equipment to Enhance Energy Efficiency, Reduce Resource Utilization and Reduce Carbon Footprint

-We regularly replace air-conditioners that were used for a long time with new, more energy-efficient air-conditioners using refrigerants which are not harmful to the ozone layer.
-In 2024, we replaced 105 air-conditioners in the Silom head office building and another 80 air-conditioners in business centers and branches.
+We regularly replace air conditioners of both large and small sizes that have been used for a long time with new, more energy-efficient air conditioners using refrigerants which are not harmful to the ozone layer.
+In 2025 we replaced 56 air conditioners in the Silom head office building and another 120 air conditioners in 40 business centers and branches across Thailand.

 • Improving Lighting Systems

-The Bank continuously replaces fluorescent bulbs with LED bulbs in various buildings in both offices and branches across the country and a total of 6,849 bulbs were replaced during 2024.
-This initiative is expected to reduce electricity consumption by about 410,416 kilowatts-hour per year and reduce GHG emissions by about 205.17 tonnes of carbon dioxide equivalent per year
+The Bank continuously replaces fluorescent bulbs with LED bulbs in various buildings for both offices and branches across the country.
+During 2025, a total of 5,216 bulbs were replaced and this is expected to reduce electricity consumption by about 456,518.70 kilowatts hour per year and reduce GHG emissions by about 228.21 tonnes of carbon dioxide equivalent per year.

-• Improving Air Conditioning Control Equipment in the Head Office Buildings
+• Improving Air Conditioning System in the Head Office Buildings

 2. Reduction of Energy, Resource Consumption and Carbon Footprint